 One relatively easy way to maintain your marriage relationship is to plan activities together.
-A weekly date-night can give you something to Plan to go places together; even if it is for business you can make it a getaway. look forward to as a special time alone.
+A weekly date-night can give you something to look forward to as a special time alone.
 Even if you are on a limited budget, take an evening to eat fast food or take peanut butter and jelly sandwiches to the park!
 Take a drive or go for a walk through the mall.